Saybrone/StudySphere/README.md

 └── README.md
 ```
 # Problem & Objective <a class="anchor" id="Problem-Objective"></a>

-Students face issues like:
+While studying students face issues like:

-- Notes scattered across devices
+- Unorganized notes on different devices
-- No collaboration-friendly platform
+- No lesson notes on internet
 - Hard-to-search study material
-- Manual file management
+- No platform to share notes with close and long distance

-**StudySphere solves this by:**
+**StudySphere aims to solve these by:**
-- Centralized note creation
-- File attachments
-- Smart search
-- Clean dashboard
-- Secure user authentication
+- Creating an open platform where students can upload notes
+- Providing a clean UI to orginize notes
+- Allowing students to reach and share every registered note

-The goal is to create a modern, light, scalable platform for student collaboration and study material organization.
+The initial goal is to create a modern, light, scalable platform for student collaboration and study material organization.

+# Problem & Objective <a class="anchor" id="Problem-Objective"></a>

 # Backend <a class="anchor" id="Backend"></a>